 Adopt a Tree

 Have campers find a tree to “adopt”.
 They can hug it, name it, draw it, take pictures with it and learn all about it.
 What type of tree is it?
 How old is it?
-What is its height and width?
+What are its height and width?
 What is its purpose?
 Have campers make signs to place at the bottom of the tree telling others who pass by all about the tree.
 The sign can be made on wood or a large rock.
-If you have the space, camper groups can also plant their very own tree.
+If you have space, camper groups can also plant their very own tree.